-The Race Relations (Amendment) Act 2000 makes it unlawful to discriminate against any person on the grounds of race.
+It is unlawful to discriminate against any person on the grounds of race.
 Education has a crucial role to play in bringing about a fair and just society.
 It is important that people learn to respect themselves and each other as citizens, so that we can build a society that is based on mutual respect and understanding.

-TCES recognises its general duty under the Race Relations (Amendment) Act to promote racial equality.
-In all areas of our work we will have due regard to eliminating unlawful discrimination and promoting good race relations between persons of different racial groups.
+TCES recognises its general duty under the Equality Act to promote racial equality.
+In all areas of our work, we will have due regard to eliminating unlawful discrimination and promoting good race relations between persons of different racial groups.
 We will create a positive, inclusive atmosphere, based on respect for people's differences, and show commitment to challenging and preventing racism and discrimination.
 TCES will take specific and proactive action to tackle any differences between racial groups in the following:

-for staff - recruitment and selection, promotion, progression and retention; for pupils - achievement levels, progress and assessment; for all groups - by the encouragement of anti-discriminatory practice and the use of disciplinary measures, when required.
+- For staff recruitment and selection, promotion, progression, and retention. - For pupils achievement levels, progress, and assessment. - For all groups by the encouragement of anti-discriminatory practice and the use of disciplinary measures, when required.

-We will aim to make our workforce more representative of the communities we serve, by seeking to employ more ethnic minority staff and in senior positions and will make full use of the skills and knowledge of people from different groups (for example, in the classroom and on education trips, with visiting tutors and in staff training).
+We will aim to make our workforce more representative of the communities we serve, by considering how and where we advertise vacancies to attract more ethnic minority staff including those in senior positions and will make full use of the skills and knowledge of people from different groups (for example, in the classroom and on education trips, with visiting tutors and in staff training).

-We will not discriminate directly or indirectly on grounds of race or ethnicity in the way we treat pupils, staff, parents/carers and all others with whom we come into contact and will aim to challenge the stereotypes and prejudices that occur between members of different racial and ethnic groups.
+We will not discriminate directly or indirectly on grounds of race or ethnicity in the way we treat pupils, staff, parents/carers, and all others with whom we come into contact and will aim to challenge the stereotypes and prejudices that occur between members of different racial and ethnic groups.